A 200-Year Journey of America’s First Specialty Hospital

 NYEE and The Mount Sinai Hospital merge their ophthalmology residency programs to form the largest ophthalmology residency program in the nation.

-NYEE, in collaboration with the Dutch developer of Preceyes Surgery System, introduces the first robotic interventional system for ocular surgery into the U.S., ushering in a new era of unlimited potential in precision surgery.
-Delivery is scheduled for 2020.
+Tsontcho A. Ianchulev, MD, at NYEE, in collaboration with the Dutch developer of Preceyes Surgery System, introduces the first robotic interventional system for ocular surgery in the U.S., ushering in a new era of unlimited potential in precision surgery.
+The first micro intervention robotic eye surgical system was installed at NYEE in August 2020.

 R. Theodore Smith, MD, PhD and his team developed a family of artificial intelligence (AI)-driven models that, for the first time, can identify not only patients at risk for age-related macular degeneration (AMD), but also those who are likely to progress to late-stage AMD within one to two years and should be seeking ophthalmic care.

 Research team led by Timothy Blenkinsop, PhD at the Mount Sinai/New York Eye and Ear (NYEE) Eye and Vision Research Institute found that retinal cells derived from the eyes of human cadavers are able to survive and partially regain their function when transplanted into the maculae of non-human primates.
 By taking advantage of eye donations, the cadaver-derived ocular cells offer a distinct opportunity for donor compatibility with a virtually unlimited supply.
 Another special attribute these cells have is they have lived a lifetime as RPE and therefore may be more mature and stable than other stem cell sources.